ozkriff/zoc/notes.md

 Ok, I have a problem: when unit is created its NodeId is allocated dynamically, but I need to know NodeId to create chain of actions like `Create->Move` :-(

+I still have an UnitId and can pass it to every action, but this way my actions will be tied too closely to units and I want Action to be useful for all SceneNodes.